drakkan/sftpgo/README.md

 ### Azure Blob Storage backend

 Each user can be mapped with an Azure Blob Storage container or a container virtual folder.
 This way, the mapped container/virtual folder is exposed over SFTP/SCP/FTP/WebDAV.
 More information about Azure Blob Storage integration can be found [here](./docs/azure-blob-storage.md).

+### SFTP backend

+Each user can be mapped to another SFTP server account or a subfolder of it.
+More information can be found [here](./docs/sftpfs.md).

+### Encrypted backend

+Data at-rest encryption is supported via the [cryptfs backend](./docs/dare.md).

 ### Other Storage backends